 Consider a directed graph given in below, DFS of the below graph is 1 2 4 6 3 5 7 8.
 In below diagram if DFS is applied on this graph a tree is obtained which is connected using green edges.

-Tree Edge: It is a edge which is present in tree obtained after applying DFS on the graph.
+Tree Edge: It is an edge which is present in the tree obtained after applying DFS on the graph.
 All the Green edges are tree edges.